April 27, 2026

 The 2026 conference of the Minnesota League of Poets took place in Ely, Minnesota on April 10 & 11.
 The theme is "Thawlight," a word invented by poet Amanda Bailey to signify the change from the winter cold that put our animals in hibernation and our trees on hold.
 The season is turning toward spring with melting of ice and snow, greening of fields, leaves emerging on the trees, and songbirds returning.
 It's like dawn, she said.
 A creative time.

 I hope my keynote address inspires poets to think of ways to tap into the power of changes, like the way a polliwog transforms into a frog or an egg hatches and the bird starts to fly.
 I want to acknowledge and borrow the forces of change, the elements, and the mythic stories, folk tales, fairy tales, and creation stories.
-I want all of our imagination and music to flourish, I want poets to change the world.
+I want all of our imaginations and music to flourish.
+Poetry plays in all the fields of art and thought, and it can change the world.

 Usual and Impossible